Ballistic missile program of Iran: History

-Iran's missile program originated during the 1980–88 Iran–Iraq War as a means to deter Iraqi Scud attacks and compensate for its lack of modern air power.
-In 1984, Iran obtained its first ballistic missiles (20 Soviet "Scud-B" SRBMs) from Libya and subsequently procured Scud derivatives and launchers from North Korea and China.
-By the 1990s, Iran had reverse-engineered Scud technology to produce the Shahab-1 (a range of 330 km) and Shahab-2 (a range of 500 km) missiles, as well as Zelzal and Fateh short-range rockets.
-In the 2000s, Iran introduced longer-range systems (e.g. the liquid-fueled Shahab-3 MRBM) and began testing two-stage solid-fueled designs (e.g. the Sejjil-2 MRBM).
-Key milestones include the public debut of Shahab-3 in 1998 (a range of ∼1,300 km range) and the solid-fuel Sajjil in 2008.
-By 2010 Iran was unveiling newer variants (e.g. Qiam-1 in 2010, Zolfaghar in 2016) and integrating missile tests with its growing space launch program.
-Throughout this period the program's drivers included deterrence of Israel and Gulf states, asymmetrical warfare doctrine, and prestige, as summed up by experts: "Iran's ballistic missile programme… is an important element of military doctrine, a means of deterrence, and a tool of statecraft".
+Iran's missile program originated during the 1980–88 Iran–Iraq War as a means to deter Iraqi Scud attacks during the War of the Cities phase of the conflict and to compensate for its lack of modern air power amid U.S. sanctions.
+In 1984, Iran obtained its first contingent of ballistic missiles (20 Soviet "Scud-B" SRBMs) from Libya and subsequently procured Scud derivatives and launchers from North Korea and China.
+Hassan Tehrani Moghaddam, regarded as the father of Iran's missile program, sought expertise and blueprint designs from North Korea.
+He designed missiles with an operational range of up to 2000 km to target Israel.

+By the 1990s, Iran had reverse-engineered the Scud-B to produce the Shahab-1 (a range of 330 km) and Shahab-2 (a range of 500km) missiles, as well as Zelzal and Fateh short-range rockets.
+In the 2000s, Iran introduced longer-range systems (e.g. the liquid-fueled Shahab-3 MRBM, based on the Scud-C) and began testing two-stage solid-fueled designs (e.g. the Sejjil-2 MRBM).
+Key milestones include the public debut of Shahab-3 in 1998 (a range of ∼1,300 km) and the solid-fuel Sajjil in 2008.
+By 2010, Iran was unveiling newer variants (e.g. Qiam-1 in 2010, Zolfaghar in 2016) and integrating missile tests with its growing space launch program.
+Throughout this period the program's drivers included deterrence of Israel and Arab states of the Persian Gulf, asymmetrical warfare doctrine, and prestige, as summed up by experts: "Iran's ballistic missile programme… is an important element of military doctrine, a means of deterrence, and a tool of statecraft".

+The 2010s were marked by prioritization of improved accuracy and development of precision-guidance technology over increased range.
+The Fateh-110 in this period underwent many modifications to improve its accuracy and range, resulting in a number of derivatives – Zolfaghar, Fateh-313, Kheibar Shekan, etc.